 Teachers in each academic discipline at each grade level have developed a curriculum that is based on the Massachusetts State Curriculum Frameworks and the CCLCS founding principles as outlined in the school mission statement.
 Teachers maintain a curriculum overview notebook in both hard copy and on the school's electronic database for every main academic course they teach and detailed curriculum unit notebooks for each major content unit.
 The overview notebooks contain descriptions of the major units covered for each course, along with student benchmarks, state frameworks and the school "mission strands" covered in each unit.
 The detailed unit notebooks contain lesson plans, instructions for activities, handouts, assessments and rubrics used in each unit.
+These curricula are updated as teachers make minor adjustments each year, and generally undergo major review with each rechartering cycle.
+In the summer of 2004, each teacher completed a thorough update of the curriculum to ensure appropriate alignment with the state frameworks and the school mission, and to review unit pacing guidelines.
 Analysis of the student performance benchmarks, internal assessments and rubrics in the school's curricular materials will show that the curriculum at CCLCS is rigorous and appropriately prepares students to succeed at the receiving high schools.
 Grades for each term are largely based on a student's performance on internal assessments designed around the curricular benchmarks, and grade level advancement is based on student grades.
+This spring a new policy was instituted, calling for a child study meeting in the event that a student receive a failing grade in any one term.